jfhbrook/public/old-memes/mrs-commanderson/README.md

 solve at all - is subcommands. what minimist does instead is collect all positional arguments and assign them to `_: string[]` in the return value.

-you can get pretty far with case statements, but what I really want is a little extra support for subcommand routing.

 what minimist is missing is command line routing. a good example of what this might look like is [click](https://click.palletsprojects.com/en/8.1.x/) - click uses a decorators pattern to connect command handlers to routes. click is a